samuelgruetter/coq-tricks/installing-an-old-coq-version-with-opam.md

 Say you need an old Coq version, but don't want it to interfere with your other installations.

-First, install opam (these instructions were tested with opam 1.2.2, opam 2 commands are given as well where they differ).
+First, make sure you have opam installed (these instructions were tested with opam 2.0.3), and that you have the Coq repos added (you might need a command like `opam repo add coq-released https://coq.inria.fr/opam/released`).

 Start by running